thugmba/IAL/_pages/guide.md

 ## Dissemination

--	**Message must be delivered!** The oral presentation is the key skills to deliver your idea to the people who need it.
-Here is a great example of how to touch people's heart without touching it physically.
+-	**Message must be delivered!** The oral presentation is the key skill to deliver your idea to the people who need it.
+Here is a great example of how to touch people's hearts without touching them physically.
 [Sinek, S. (2014, March).
 Simon Sinek: Why good leaders make you feel safe | TED Talk.
 TED.](https://www.ted.com/talks/simon_sinek_why_good_leaders_make_you_feel_safe)